SAP-archive/cloud-s4-sdk-book/docs/pages/security-setup.md

 If npm is not intalled, you can download and install it from here: https://www.npmjs.com/

 ## Install the App Router
+Make sure that you use the project version from the security branch.
+You can also download it as a zip archive [here](https://github.com/SAP/cloud-s4-sdk-book/archive/course/2_3_security.zip).
+This version already includes pre-defined set of files for the approuter and it also add the security constraints for your web.xml in the application to protect business partners endpoints.

 See the file `<your project location>\cloud-s4-sdk-book\approuter\approuter\package.json` This is the descriptor required to install the correct version of the approuter using npm tool (NodeJS Packet Manager).
 To start the installation run the following commands: